-Fast-track submissions are open January 31–July 31; regular submissions are open May 31–June 30; Sugar Suites is open on a rolling basis.
+Fast-track submissions are open January 31–July 31; regular submissions are open May 31–June 30; Sugar Suites (multi-medium) is open on a rolling basis.

 - Submit up to five poems in one document via the online submission manager, no more than 15 pages, no more than twice every 12 months, one submission at a time.

 - Response times: Current subscriber = 30 days or less; Fast-track = 60 days or less; Regular submission = varies, often ~6 months.
 For regular submissions, please don't query before 6 months.

 - Simultaneous submissions are fine, but please let us know if your work is accepted elsewhere by adding a message (not a note) in Submittable.

 - Include a short cover letter with a short (100-200 words), third-person bio.
 Please also include your preferred pronouns.
 We like a little flavor, but standard fare is fine too.

 - We acquire First North American serial rights and reprint rights for potential inclusion in future anthologies and promotional material; upon publication, rights revert to the author.
 We reserve the right to submit your work to third-party awards/anthologies, reviews, and advocacy websites, such as The Pushcart Prize, The Review Review, Verse Daily, etc.

 - Payment is two contributor's copies and a discount on additional copies.

 - Send only original work.
 If you quote another poet or source, we expect that source to receive credit.